-The venting model showed good agreement with analytical calculation, within a deviation of 3.5%.
-It was found that the model predicted the amount of energy measured experimentally for different states of charge, within a deviation of 1.75%.
+By comparing the pressure, the temperature, the vapor quality and mass loss, the results from the venting model showed good agreement with analytical calculation, within a deviation of 3.5%.
+When compared against the experimental data, it was found that the model predicted the amount of energy measured experimentally for different states of charge, within a deviation of 1.75%.
 The venting model is the only model available in the open literature for analyzing in detail all the stages of thermal runaway in a cylindrical cell.

 The results from the simplified thermal runaway model showed that by fitting an efficiency factor for modeling the battery cells with an internal short circuit device, the maximum temperature predicted by the model matches the maximum temperature measured experimentally.
+By using the simplified model and coupling it with a 2D model of the battery pack, the model showed good agreement with the experimental data, with a slight difference (from 5 to 10 degC) in the peak temperatures.
 The simplified model is the only model available in the open literature for modeling the internal short circuit device developed by NASA and its partners.